What is the City's Plan to make Cleveland Lead Safe?

 What is the City's plan to make Cleveland Lead Safe?

-Back in 2019 when CLASH forced City Council to enact the Lead Safe Certificate Program, the deal was that Council and Mayor Frank Jackson would enact the ordinance and their public-private partnership would implement the program.
-Things have changed since the 2019-2022 roll out of the Lead Safe Certificate program.
-Over the next few months, CLASH will be offering some clues as to the direction of the plan.
+Back in 2019 when CLASH forced City Council to enact the Lead Safe Certificate Program, the deal was that City Council and Mayor Frank Jackson would enact the ordinance and their public-private partners, the Lead Safe Cleveland Coalition, would implement the program.

-Cleveland has two operating entities providing lead safe housing services
+Cleveland has two operating entities providing lead safe programs.

 Examples of LSCC control of city departments: